lauevrar77/insurance-coding-challenge/README.md

 - Django automaticaly provides an admin interface that allows Yago's salespeople to see the lead's contact information

 However a downside of using Django is that I am not as familiar with this technology.

+# Todo
+- [ ] Fix nacebel english labels that are always empty